 - Desiccated coconut

 - Egg + Egg white for brushing the top of the cookies

 - Vanilla essence

-- In a medium-sized bowl, beat butter and sugar until creamy.
+- In a medium bowl, cream butter and sugar until creamy on medium speed.

 - Add the egg and continue beating until there are no more traces of the egg visible.